What You Should Know

 If You Aren’t Eligible for the Standard Mortgage Program

 Employees in term positions normally are not eligible for participation in the standard mortgage program.
-However, you may be eligible for a favorable mortgage through two external lenders with which the University has relationships.
+However, you may be eligible for a favorable mortgage through an external lender with which the University has a relationship.
+See External Lending Options.

 For further clarification on eligibility, contact mortgage services.